 Dictionary.com’s answer to the question, ‘what is foreshadowing?’ is this:

-The Purpose Of Foreshadowing?
+What Is The Purpose Of Foreshadowing?

-The purpose of foreshadowing, therefore, is to excite or intrigue the reader and to build tension and suspense.
-You’re suggesting that something significant is about to happen, some great conflict.
-In fiction writing, it’s best employed at the end of chapters to keep the reader hooked.
+The purpose of foreshadowing is therefore to excite or intrigue the reader and to build tension and suspense.
+You’re suggesting that something significant is about to happen, some great conflict, and that’s the reason that they should keep reading.

 “Conflict is that titanic atomic energy whereby one explosion creates a chain of explosions”